nekohalawrence/YSM-Model-Author/README-EN.md

 - Free models sorted by creator. ~No paid models included.~
 - Warning: This repository contains some 18+ models.
 Please exercise caution before use.
 I have not tagged all R18 models with the nsfw label.
+- Do not sell any models from this repository.
+You will be held responsible for all consequences.

 <details>
 <summary>Naming Conventions</summary>